Essential oils. What makes an essential oil of superior quality?

 The aromatic plant must be picked during a certain season and even at a designated time of the day to obtain a maximum amount of its essence.
 The biochemistry will vary between 5 and 10% depending on the plant’s biological cycle.
 In many cases, the most essential oil can be obtained from the plant when flowering or when producing fruit.

 5 Distillation and rest time

-There can be no short cuts with distillation time to obtain all the aromatic molecules and for the oil to be considered a 100% complete essential oil.
-To be of true therapeutic grade, it is essential that the correct processes for each aromatic plant has been taken into consideration such as the temperature, pressure, distillation time and resting time to guarantee that the essential oil can be considered of true therapeutic grade.
+There can be no shortcuts with distillation time to obtain all the aromatic molecules and for the oil to be considered a 100% complete essential oil.
+To be of true therapeutic grade, it is essential that the correct processes for each aromatic plant have been taken into consideration such as the temperature, pressure, distillation time and resting time to guarantee that the essential oil can be considered of a true therapeutic grade.

 Budwig Center offers essential oils from a manufacturer that adheres to these high standards.
 Therefore you can be confident that our essential oil matches the quality indicated on the label.
 When treating serious illnesses like cancer, Budwig Center is determined to offer the best quality available in essential oils for our patients.